Search term(s):

 Yet another taste factor is tannin.
 All wines contain some tannin, but it is a strong component only in reds.
 It has a very easily detected quality, described as astringent or, often, “pucker”.
 Tannin is, however, not undesirable in red wine.
 That is because wine changes in the bottle with age, and the slow, steady conversion of tannins to other compounds plays a very large part in the improvement of (properly) stored wines over time.
 A relatively young red wine may be heavy on tannins, but that same wine, aged, may well be a gem.
 The “tricks” are two: one, the winemaker must try to balance the elements so that generous tannins do not repel while the wine is young; and two, the consumer must take the trouble to age tannic reds to a proper condition.

 Another easily detected flavor element is the result of the winemaker putting the wine through malolactic fermentation.
-To again quote Wikipedia, “Malolactic fermentation (also known as malolactic conversion or MLF) is a process in winemaking in which tart-tasting malic acid, naturally present in grape must, is converted to softer-tasting lactic acid.
+To quote Wikipedia, “Malolactic fermentation (also known as malolactic conversion or MLF) is a process in winemaking in which tart-tasting malic acid, naturally present in grape must, is converted to softer-tasting lactic acid.
 Malolactic fermentation often occurs shortly after the end of the primary fermentation but can sometimes run concurrently with it.
 The process is standard for most red-wine production and for some white grape varieties such as Chardonnay, where it can impart a ‘buttery’ flavor from diacetyl, a by-product of the reaction.”
 Some people love a malo quality in their white wines; others feel it detracts from the basic nature of the wine type.
 Either way, it is easy to recognize (exactly by that profoundly “buttery” sensation), and characterizes a recognized style of wine-making.

 A further quality, normally cited in connection with white wines but also to some extent perceptible in reds, is usually called “minerality”.
 It, too, is easier to recognize than to describe; it sounds silly, but think of what licking a (clean) stone might be like.
 Or a drink of water that ran over a lot of slate.
 It is a much-desired quality when in balance with the rest of the wine’s character, and not a few prized white types are all about minerality and, sometimes, little else.
 (Note that the term and what it may signify are somewhat controversial: follow the link in this paragraph to see what we mean.)